vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 want to edit `index.html` you have to type
 `:e ../doc/index.html`.

 An then if you want to edit the CSS you have to run: `:sp ../doc/style.css`

 So you have to keep typing `../doc/` and it's annoying.

 ## My journey to the prefect workflow

-I've got this issue for **years**.
+I've had this issue for **years**.
 It's taken me a long time to find a solution for this problem, so I thought I'd share this process with you.

 ### Step 1: using autochdir